 Grapefruit Blood Orange Curd

-The curd filling for this citrus dream tart is a combination of two of my favorite citrus flavors: grapefruit and blood orange.
+The curd filling for this tart is a combination of two of my favorite citrus flavors: grapefruit and blood orange.
 I love that it’s not too sweet, but not too tart.
 It’s creamy and balanced, and much easier to make than I expected.
 I like it on homemade drop biscuits, ice cream, and blackberry muffins, and I just couldn’t resist using it in this dessert.